 - Many one-credit pass/fail seminars, including the GVU Brown Bag seminar which has included HCI notables such as Gregory Abowd, Bill Buxton, Beth Mynatt, Don Norman, Ben Shneiderman and Thad Starner.

 Can I attend part-time?
 Not generally, as courses meet during the day.
 Also, some courses have group projects, requiring frequent face-to-face meetings.
-GTRI (Georgia Tech Research Institute) staff who work on campus often attend part time, as they can easily come to daytime classes, have group meetings, and be part of the academic community by attending relevant talks and meetings of research groups.
+GTRI (Georgia Tech Research Institute) staff who work on campus sometimes attend part time, as they can easily come to daytime classes, have group meetings, and be part of the academic community by attending relevant talks and meetings of research groups.
 Part-time attendance is also not an option if you have a GRA or GTA or are an F-1 international student, as you must register for a full-time course load (12 hours each semester).
 Part-time students must register for a minimum of 3 semester hours.

 How much time will I need to complete the program?
 Most students complete the program in four semesters (18 months), with an internship during the intervening summer.
 Part-time students usually complete the program in three or four years.
 A few students choose to take 12 credits a semester and finish in three semesters, which means they must get started on their MSHCI project during the second semester rather than the more common third semester.
 And, this is a LOT of work!

 Why should I choose Tech over others?
 What’s the Tech appeal?
-There are several excellent HCI graduate programs in the United States and abroad.
+There are several excellent HCI MS programs in the United States and abroad.
 Students who select Georgia Tech tell us they do so for reasons such as:

 - The interdisciplinary mix of students, courses and faculty, which is very much like the real world of HCI/UX,